FelixRilling/EsRouter/README.md

 # esRouter

-esRouter is a ES6 based, modern and small library for for DOM routing, with support foir both ajax as well as preloaded routing.
+esRouter is a ES6 based, modern and small library for for DOM routing, with support for both ajax as well as preloaded routing.

 # Syntax